JohnsonL111/quartz/content/about/experience.md

 ## Volunteer/Leadership Experience

 > **Technical Project Lead @ SFU Blueprint** (May 2024 - Present) <br> **Tech Stack: Next.js, Typescript, faustjs, Supabase, Storybook, Headless Wordpress** <br>
-> • Tech Lead for a team of devs and designers to develop a new website and a new CMS for the Reel Youth NPO: an NPO that offers grassroots film making programs for underpriviledged youth. <br>
+> • Tech Lead for a team of devs and designers working on developing a new website integrated with a new CMS to easily manage programs, films, and other content for Reel Youth.
+Reel Youth is an NPO that offers grassroots film making programs for underpriviledged youth. <br>

 <details>
   <summary>More Details</summary>